Jump to:

 Some providers have a maximum age of 90, while others do not specify an upper age limit.

-• If you are married, in a civil partnership, or a long-term relationship and own your home together, you can apply for a joint equity release plan, as long as the youngest person is 55 or over.
+If you're married, in a civil partnership, or a long-term relationship and own your home together, you can apply for a joint equity release plan, as long as the youngest person is 55 or over.
 When the first person dies or has to go into long-term care, the other can stay on in your home for as long as they want.

-However, you arrange equity release just in your name and have someone living with you, once you die or move into care they would have to move out of your home.
+However, if you arrange equity release only in your name and have someone living with you, once you die or move into care they would have to move out of your home.

 When you remortgage your house you arrange a new mortgage, typically for more money, with monthly repayments over a fixed term.
 Equity release lets you unlock money tied up in your home without having to make monthly repayments.